-The ‘Southern Charm’ Season 5 Reunion – It’s Going To Be ‘Intensely Dramatic,’ But When Is It?
+‘Southern Charm’ Season 5 Reunion: It’s Going To Be ‘Intensely Dramatic,’ But When Will It Air?

 — Kathryn C. Dennis (@KathrynDennis) July 12, 2018

-As of this writing, the season finale of Southern Charm still has to take place, and there will be more than enough drama happening there.
-The big ball is taking place and no-one should expect it to be all dancing and good times as confrontations will take over the spotlight.
+As of this writing, the season finale of Southern Charm still has yet to take place, and there will be more than enough drama happening there.
+The big ball is taking place and no one should expect it to be all dancing and good times as confrontations will take over the spotlight.

-Once all of that is over, though, fans will need to make way for the Southern Charm season five reunion which will take place on Bravo on July 19, 2018.
-According to Romper, Andy Cohen recently talked about the upcoming reunion on an episode of Watch What Happens Live and he called it intensely dramatic.”
+Once all of that is over, though, fans will need to make way for the Southern Charm Season 5 reunion which will air on Bravo on July 19, 2018.
+According to Romper, Andy Cohen recently talked about the upcoming reunion on an episode of Watch What Happens Live and he called it “intensely dramatic.”

 Cohen said the reunion was actually filmed in New York City back on June 12, and he said that it exhausted more than most of them ever do.
-This is a sure sign that the drama is far from over after Thursday night’s season five finale of Southern Charm.
+This is a sure sign that the drama is far from over after Thursday night’s Season 5 finale of Southern Charm.

-One thing that viewers have to remember is that Thomas Ravenel was not present at the season five reunion taping for Southern Charm as he had his invitation revoked.
-As reported by People, he was dealing with some sexual assault allegations that came his way and Bravo chose to keep him offscreen at the time.
-The drama is going to be high and mighty, though, as the cast comes together next year to finish off their fifth season.
+One thing that viewers have to remember is that Thomas Ravenel was not present at the Season 5 reunion taping for Southern Charm, as he had his invitation revoked.
+As reported by People, he was dealing with sexual assault allegations that came his way, and Bravo chose to keep him offscreen at the time.
+The drama is going to be high as the cast comes together to finish off their fifth season.